david8862/tf-keras-deeplabv3p-model-set/README.md

        You can dig into related script for details.
 Dataset images & labels will be placed at `mscoco2017/`

     3. ADE20K semantic segmentation dataset
-        * Run a simple script to download, merge & convert ADE20K dataset
+        * Run a simple script to download, merge & convert ADE20K dataset:

             ```
             # pushd tools/dataset_converter/ade20k/